-Psychology graduate student volunteers will be solicited in the spring semester to review the PIG applications.
+Psychology graduate student volunteers will be solicited over the Summer to review the PIG applications.
 Reviewers will be assigned to applications based on their expertise and its relevance to the proposed project.
 Because of the department’s small size and even smaller areas, reviewers may not always come from an applicant’s area.

 4. Projects that are already funded cannot be supported by a PIG—can you elaborate?

 PIG money is a limited resource that should support projects that have the potential to advance knowledge and impact our society but that may not be undertaken without PIG support.
 Therefore, PIG applications requesting money to enhance a project that is already funded—for example, by increasing the sample size, buying equipment to alleviate a bottleneck, or to pay for training for a new project member—will not be considered.

 5. How can I become part of the PIG committee?

 Join the Psychology Graduate Student Council (PGSC) next year!